zachncurry/zachncurry/README.md

 - 🔭 I’m thinking about working on ...
     - Multi-Node Honeypot Orchestrator & Sigma Rule Generator/ Mini-SIEM (Security Information and Event Management) Ingestion Pipeline

         - Goal: Generate real time threat intelligence to detect new tools and techniques generating compensating Sigma rules
+        - Client Benefits:
+            - Zero Production Footprint: The honeypot architecture is entirely decoupled from client operational network.
+It contains zero client data, hosts no corporate assets, and shares no authentication pathways with your active environment.
+            - Safe-Zone Engagement: Threat actors are seamlessly diverted into an isolated "digital sandbox."
+This allows us to observe, document, and study active attack methodologies in real time without risking data integrity, compliance posture, or business continuity.
+            - Proactive Defenses, Zero Friction: Your organization receives all the strategic benefits of advanced, real-time threat intelligence such as custom, localized detection rules, with absolutely zero operational risk.
         - Tools: Wazuh, GNS3, Cowrie🐝, OpenSecOps - SOAR
         - Key Features:
             - Concurrent Multi-Honeypot Orchestration: Deploy and manage multiple, geographically or logically distinct decoy nodes simultaneously to isolate and triangulate coordinated campaigns.
             - Real Time TPP Profiling: Log and document attacker tools, tactics, and procedures (TTPs) aligned with the MITRE ATT&CK framework.
             - Automated Threat Intelligence: Aggregate live telemetry to build dynamic adversary profiles and behavioral history.
             - Dynamic Sigma Rule Genreation: Translate captured attack methodologies directly into production ready Sigma rules to update Client SIEM/EDR defenses instantly.

         - High Level Architecture
             - The Trap: An attacker enters through a GSN3 virtual gateaway and targets one of multiple Cowrie nodes
             - The Collection: Cowrie traps the session, loggin shell execution, source data, and malware hashes